Client: Trident Seafoods

 Fisher’s point cloud capture made short work of a complex project

-Precise documentation was important because, over the years, additions and new equipment rendered original as-built drawings insufficient for the fast-paced project.
-But by using leading-edge technology, Fisher captured the current as-built information for design without the entire team having to walk, measure and redraw.
+Precise documentation was important.
+As a result of additions and new equipment over the years, rendered original as-built drawings insufficient for the fast-paced project.
+By using leading-edge technology, Fisher captured the current as-built information for design without the entire team having to walk, measure, and redraw.

 Taking a design and making it a functioning reality was the next hurdle.
-Fisher quickly organized all of the materials needed for the renovation, loading 93 Conex containers on three barges to make the 2,000-mile trip before freezing temperatures closed the port.
+Fisher quickly organized all of the materials needed for the renovation.
+93 Conex containers were loaded on three barges to make the 2,000-mile trip before freezing temperatures closed the port.
 On-site in Naknek, Fisher crews removed the old equipment, made structural upgrades, and renovated the entire processing plant.

-The seven-month renovation was completed by the following spring, ready for Trident to process tens of millions of fish for shipping around the world.
+The seven-month renovation was completed by the following spring.
+Nonetheless, ready for Trident to process tens of millions of fish for shipping around the world.